ebabel-eu/jquery-plugin/README.md

 ```

 ## Build from source
-To build the source into a distribution package and run the unit tests just once, run:
+To build the source into a distribution package, run unit tests just once and lint all files, run:

 ```
 grunt